Ethereum 1.x is a codename for a comprehensive set of upgrades to the Ethereum mainnet intended for near-term adoption.

 Introduce rent on all accounts (contracts and non-contracts), existing and newly created ones, with the ability to restore evicted contracts.
 Current location Introduce fund lock-up when state is expanded (creation of accounts, adding store items), which is partially released when the state is cleared.
 Apply rent only on the pre-existing state.
 Current location * Increase the cost of state expansion in “short term”, to enable block gas limit increase before state rent is implemented

 Challenges inherent to most proposals

-- How will existing dapps be affected.
+- How will existing dApps be affected.
 Will they become too expensive/cumbersome to use?
-Will they need to be optimised/rewritten completely?
+Will they need to be optimized/rewritten completely?

 - Denomination of the extra state expansion charge or rent - should it be priced in gas, ETH, and how should be the price be determined (feedback loop on the state size?).
 Will volatility of ETH price affect those charges too much?
 Will miners help users evade charges?